 This data comes from:

-Note: As Italy has several price zones, only the northern zone (interconnected with France) is displayed in the éCO2mix app.
-Additionally, UK prices – that were initially shown in pound sterling – have been converted into Euros by using the rates of the Banque de France.
+Note: UK prices – that were initially shown in pound sterling – have been converted into Euros by using the rates of the Banque de France.

 Europe’s power transmission system carries power flows across 34 countries.
 This network is needed in order to maintain security of supply, to create a European electricity market and to integrate renewables.